TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/examples/networking/icss_emac_lwip.md

 ## Create a network between EVM and host PC

 - The EVM will get an IP address of 192.168.0.200.
-Make sure to connect the other end of the cable to a network which is in the same sub-network..
+Make sure to connect the other end of the cable to a network which is in the same sub-network.

 - To get started, create a simple local network between the EVM and the host PC as shown below.

   \imageStyle{icss_emac_lwip_example_01.png,width:30%}
   \image html icss_emac_lwip_example_01.png Local network between PC and EVM

-- After we run the example on the EVM (next step), the EVM will be assigned the IP address, and then host can communicate with the EVM using the assigned IP address.
+- After we run the example on the EVM (in the next step), it will be assigned an IP address using which the host can communicate with the EVM.

 ## Run the example